Notification of Disassociation of PIC/DRIC/RMG

 Change of Professional Director in a Licensed Clinic

 Business and Professions Code section 4182 and 4192, states, “Licensed clinics shall notify the board within 30 days of any change in professional director on a form furnished by the board.
 The professional director is responsible for the safe, orderly, and lawful provision of pharmacy services.
+To notify the Board of a change of professional director, a Clinic Change of Permit Application is required to be submitted along with the fee.

-Change of Professional Director Application
+Change of Professional Director

 Contact Information